-The primary mission of the MPN Research Foundation is to stimulate original research in pursuit of new treatments -- and eventually a cure -- for polycythemia vera, essential thrombocythemia and myelofibrosis, known collectively as myeloproliferative neoplasms (MPN).
-In addition, the MPN Research Foundation promotes collaboration in the scientific community to accelerate research, and serves as a powerful advocacy group for patients and their families.
+The MPN Research Foundation has a single goal: to stimulate original research in pursuit of new treatments -- and eventually a cure -- for polycythemia vera, essential thrombocythemia and myelofibrosis, known collectively as myeloproliferative neoplasms (MPN).

-To date, the Foundation has awarded over eight million dollars for MPN research.
+To date, the Foundation has awarded over $10 million dollars for MPN research.
 While our priority remains on funding innovative and accountable research, we have also increased our efforts to educate and empower the MPN community of patients, family members, doctors and researchers.
-We distribute MPN patient brochures and a newsletter to inform patients on key advances in MPN research; sponsor patient conferences; interface with government organizations on key patient issues; and link patients to support groups worldwide.
+We offer a free newsletter, assist support groups, and work with other organizations to educate patients.

 To join our mailing list, please click here or contact us now.